 Minimum versus must-have

-All of the solutions approved by HMRC satisfy a minimum set of requirements, specific to the scope of the solution.
+All of the solutions recognised by HMRC satisfy a minimum set of requirements, specific to the scope of the solution.
 This states that the compliant software should be able to create a digital VAT return from digital records and to submit a VAT return via the HMRC API.
 End-to-end solutions should also be able to keep digital VAT records including summary data, store records for six years and receive information digitally from HMRC.
 The interoperability, functionality and longevity of each solution is, however, outside the scope of the requirements and will vary considerably.

 HMRC has introduced a checklist feature on its site in a bid to help users so that it’s now possible to filter by customer type, basic features (view returns/check VAT owed/view payment history), and purpose.
 That said, a typical search will still return close to 100 solutions.
 So what criteria should you use to narrow down the selection?
 How can you assess suitability in achieving both short and long-term compliance?